In my book, “Just the Tarot,” I wrote this about The Hierophant:

 Keep in mind that these, “frail reeds,” (as they like to describe themselves right after they get caught) CHOSE to stand up in front of their congregations and hold themselves out as the messengers of god.
 Got a problem?
 NO problem: god’s got the answer.
 BUT . . . you have to go through me to get the answer because I’m god’s messenger.

 In essence, they become the gatekeepers to the divine and they only let in the people they choose.
-Alan Watts, the Zen/Beat philosopher of the 60s, pointed out that this is a very calculated position.
+Alan Watts, the Zen/Beat philosopher of the 60s, pointed out in The Joyous Cosmology: Adventures in the Chemistry of Consciousness that this is a very calculated position.
 If you go into 99% of the churches in the West you’ll see a pulpit that’s raised far above the seats of the congregants.
 It’s a literal, physical telegram: I’m better than you and I’m closer to god than you.

 It’s become somewhat of a cliche’ to talk about the difference between religion and spirituality (“I’m more spiritual than religious, man.”) but that’s it in a nutshell.
 Highly religious people feel that you have to go through a third party (priest, preacher,rabbi,imam) to get to god and highly spiritual people feel that you can – and should – do it on your own.